bengreatrix/cops_and_robbers_project/README_template.md

 *NOTE:  This is not a proposal.
 This is a final report describing your actual completed project.*

+This project was inspired from the children's game known as cops and robbers.
+There are two game modes.

+# Game Mode 1:

+In this mode, only one person will be playing.
+You will be contolling a Turtlebot which is a "Robber".
+Your goal is to first steal a piece of gold and then exit the area, all while not being discovered by the autonomoaly controlled "Copbot".
+You must drive up close enough to one of the gold ingets shown below.

+*insert image*

+Once you are close enough, a message will appear in the Robber.py terminal alerting you that you have the gold.

+*insert image*

+You must then drive into one of the two exits shown below.

+*insert*

+Be careful not to be caught by the Copbot.
+If the Copbot gets too close to you (roughly a half meter) you will see the message below in your Robber.py terminal and you will lose the game.

+# Game mode 2:

+In this mode, two people will be playing.
+One player will connect to the Robber and ther other player will connect to the Robber over the network.
+The rules of the game are the same.

 ### Contributions

 *In this subsection, I want to know what is new/unique/interesting about your project.*

+This project encorporates gamification into the ROS world.
+Our team is able to demonstrate an understanding of components of ROS such as networking, visualization, manual and autonomous control, finitie state machines, and logic all while creating a fun, interactive program.

 ---